clutariomark/Design_vs_As-Built/README.md

 As-Built Management Form PDF follows the rule set by the Ministry of Land, Infrastructure, Transport and Tourism in Japan.

-Surveyors, constructors etc in Japan needs to follow this form to show their design vs as-built of their building structure to their client.
+Surveyors, constructors etc company in Japan needs to follow this form to show their design vs as-built of their building structure to their client.

 LAS file and LandXML file is fed into this code to create a raster image that indicates design vs as-built.